JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 **Establishing an initial connection with the server** In order for a message exchanges to take place, the client needs to set up a session with the server.
 It does so using the establishSession() method in ClientMessageDispatchService.
-The ClientMessageToServer object contains the id of the Session object used to make the connection request.
-This is so that the server can map the client id to the relevant session object when making outbound communications with this client (as the Session object on the client and server sides for a communications session has the same id).
+The ClientMessageToServer object contains the Session object used to make the connection request, as well as a String attribute containing the Client id as a String and a ClientMessageToServer constant of 'ESTABLISH_SESSION'.

-The ClientMessageToServer object also contains a String attribute containing the Client id as a String and a ClientMessageToServer constant of 'ESTABLISH_SESSION'.
+When the the Server receives the message, it stores the Session as a value in a hashmap, with the client id String as the key.

 **Game requests**.
 The object contains String attribute containing the Client id as a String and a ClientMessageToServer constant of 'WANT_GAME'.